Zapier vs Pabbly Connect 2026: The Ultimate Budget Automation Showdown

 Do both offer free trials or free plans?

 Yes, both Zapier and Pabbly Connect offer free plans.
-Zapier's free plan includes 5 Zaps and 100 tasks per month.
-Pabbly Connect's free plan also provides 100 tasks and 100 internal tasks per month, allowing users to test out core functionalities before committing to a paid subscription.
+Zapier's free plan includes 100 tasks per month and up to 5 Zaps (single-step automations).
+Pabbly Connect's free plan also provides 100 tasks per month but allows for unlimited workflows (multi-step automations), making its free tier slightly more generous in terms of workflow complexity.